Sola85/circuitpython-esp32-ulp-assembler/README.rst

 A fork of the original micropython-esp32-ulp assembler was necessary, since that project uses micropython packages that are not enabled in cirucitpython.
 This fork fixes this incompatibility.

-The examples are tested to work on esp32s3 and partially tested on an esp32.
+The examples provided in this fork are tested to work on esp32s3 and partially tested on an esp32.

-The documentation in `docs`_ is outdated and the tests, as well as the tools do not work.
+The documentation in `docs`_ is outdated and the tests, as well as the tools are not yet updated to circuitpython.

 =====================
 micropython-esp32-ulp